ibm-cloud-docs/codeengine/deploy.md

 # Deploying applications
 {: #application-workloads}

-An *application*, or app, runs your code to serve HTTP requests.
+An application, or app, runs your code to serve HTTP requests.
 An application has a URL for incoming requests.
 The number of running instances of an application are automatically scaled up or down (to zero) based on incoming workload.
 An application contains one or more revisions.
 A revision represents an immutable version of the configuration properties of the application.
 Each update of an application configuration property creates a new revision of the application.
 {: #shortdesc}

 ## Deploying application workloads